wknishio/variable-terminal/readme.txt

 * beanshell2 by pejobo for alternative shell
 * groovy by codehaus for alternative shell
 * airlift-aircompressor by Martin Traverso for zstd and lzo compression
-* nanohttpd-1.1 by elonen, for HTTP tunneling support
+* nanohttpd-1.1 by elonen, for server HTTP tunneling
+* commons-httpclient by Apache Software Foundation, for client HTTP tunneling

 ## Additional utilities